AdnCodez/adncodez/README.md

 # Hi there, I'm Adnan - aka [AdnCodez][website] <img src="https://raw.githubusercontent.com/adncodez/adncodez/master/wave.gif" width="35px">

-I am a self-taught developer from Morocco, full time freelancer I started coding as a hobbie after I needed make some code for an arduino to light some LEDs in diffrent patterns.
+I am a self-taught developer from Morocco, full time freelancer I started coding as a hobbie after I needed make some code for an Arduino to light some LEDs in different patterns.

 <br />